Blog Post December 5, 2025 | 15 minute read

 Start with an honest evaluation of your existing data architecture.
 Most organizations find significant blind spots during this process.

 Audit your data quality metrics beyond simple completeness scores.
-Look at:
+Be sure to evaluate:

 • Accuracy of technical specifications